OscarChavarro/vitral/testsuite/_APITests/_WiiRemoteJHelloWorld/doc/readme.txt

     if only "Scanning ..." appears, this means Nintendo Wii remote is not connected.
-  - The ./compile.sh script assumes you have "avetanaBT.jar" and
-    "WiiRemoteJ.jar" installed on  Java's extension directory (jre/lib/ext
+  - The ./compile.sh script assumes you have "avetanaBT.jar" (or bluecove) and "WiiRemoteJ.jar" installed on  Java's extension directory (jre/lib/ext
     - jdk/jre/lib/ext) and that previous tests are working fine.
   - Run this program (after compiling it with ./compile.sh) ./run.sh and press Nintendo Wii remotes buttons "1" and "2" again.
-    Here program should correctly detect Nintendo Wii remote and plot graphs for 3 eccelerometer axis.
+    Here program should correctly detect Nintendo Wii remote and plot graphs for 3 accelerometer axis.

 :)